Sunday, 17 January 2010

 However, I was very impressed with what I saw on my arrival.
 I liked the nice touch of the giant football by the roundabout near to the stadium.
 Crawley's team were boarding a coach on my arrival on their way to a Setanta Cup clash.
 The ground was all locked up, but I managed to sneak some good views through gaps in the gates and fences.

-The West Stand is a large raised cantilevered seating structure.
-At either ends the North and South Terraces are covered with the roofs continuing around the corner to the seated area.
-The final side is an open few rows of terracing.
+The West Stand was a large raised cantilevered seating structure.
+At either ends the North and South Terraces were covered with the roofs continuing around the corner to the seated area.
+The final side was an open few rows of terracing.

 Broadfield Stadium looked an excellent venue, and would be even better if and when the fourth side has some kind of cover.
 I just wish it was nearer to the town centre!